pronopython/fapel-system/readme.md

+# Fapel-System - The Adult Media Organizer

+**Tag, Rate and Enjoy your porn collection!**

 With the fapel-system you can organize your images and video collection under Linux with standard folders.
 Everything works with hardlinks.

-The fapel-system was created and is optimized for adult-oriented images, videos and movies.
+The fapel-system was created and is optimized for adult-oriented images, videos and movies (Pornography / Porn / Pron).
 Fapel stands for "fap-able element" :-) If you are a passionate collector, this might be for you.

 ![](img/27173524.png)